All3xJ/HiberProxy/README.md

 # HiberProxy
-A Powerful Python script that downloads and checks proxies from several sites.
+A Multithreading Powerful Python script that downloads and checks proxies from several sites.

 <h4>You can reach up to 28K proxies!</h4>